Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/_index.en.md

 +++
-title = "Basic Client Usage"
+title = "Basic Usage"
 weight = 10
 +++

-This section covers the basics of using with the BOMnipotent Client.
+This section covers the basics of using the BOMnipotent Client.
 It is relevant for both consumers and producers of supply chain security documents.